 Forked from Uniswap, SushiSwap is another decentralized exchange (DEX) where you can swap coins, join a liquidity pool, or stake your assets.
 There does not seem much to distinguish it from other DEXs.
 The literature suggests that Sushi will be more decentralized and more governance-focused than Uniswap.
 I could find no documentation to support this.

-Whatever, it’s open-source, decentralized and the fees look really low.
+Whatever, it’s open-source and decentralized, and the fees look really low.
 Who knows?
 Will SushiSwap turn out to be pets.com or amazon.com?
 They have a cool name, and at the moment, they are flying high.

-The platform uses the USDX stable coin backed by crypto assets, and its proprietary token, KAVA for governance and voting rights.
+The platform uses the USDX stablecoin backed by crypto assets and its proprietary token, KAVA, for governance and voting rights.
 An interesting feature is its ‘Switch’ function.
-Again, you can swap tokens from different blockchains from within your wallet, without exposing your private keys.
+Again, you can swap tokens from different blockchains from within your crypto wallet without exposing your private keys.

-If DeFi is to become truly frictionless, this inter-chain communication will be key.
+If decentralized finance is to become truly frictionless, this inter-chain communication will be key.

-Yet another yield optimizer with a catch: it specializes for stablecoins and is running on the Ethereum network, Curve runs a liquidity pool to support its exchange.
-All the trading fees are fed to the liquidity providers and it has some great exchange rates.
-If stable coins are your thing, then take a look at Curve.
-It currently supports USDC, DAI, TUSD, USDT, BUSD, PAX, renBTC.
+Yet another yield optimizer with a catch: it specializes in stablecoins and is running on the Ethereum network, Curve runs a liquidity pool to support its exchange.
+All the trading fees are fed to the liquidity providers, and it has some great exchange rates.
+If stablecoins are your thing, then take a look at Curve.
+It currently supports USDC, DAI, TUSD, USDT, BUSD, PAX, and renBTC.